Metrotranvía Mendoza

 The Metrotranvía Mendoza (Spanish for Mendoza Light Rail or fast tramway) is a public light rail transport system for the city of Mendoza, Argentina, served by articulated light rail cars operating on newly relaid tracks in former-General San Martín Railway mainline right-of-way.

-The 12.5 km line runs between Mendoza and General Gutierrez in Maipú, on double-track rail.
+The 17 km line runs between Parador Avellaneda in Las Heras and General Gutierrez in Maipú, on double-track rail.
 The Metrotranvía of Mendoza serves the metropolitan area of Mendoza, which includes the departments of Las Heras, Central district, Godoy Cruz, Maipú and Luján de Cuyo.
 Service operates from 6:00 to 22:00.
 The line has been named the Línea Verde, or Green Line.
 The line operates on the right-hand side like road traffic, in contrast to the left-handed operation of the majority of the Argentine railway network.

 History

 In 2009 the Government of Mendoza Province signed an agreement to build a tram line between the cities of Mendoza and Maipú, at an estimated cost of AR$ 62,449,732.
 Works were carried out by private companies Construcciones Electromecánicas del Oeste S.A.
 (CEOSA) and SOGESIC S.A.